wwce/azure-arm/Azure-panorama-1fw-3nic-avset/README.md

 </p>

 ### Overview
-This template builds on the work already deon by Matt Mclimans which deploys the following into a new or existing VNET with 3 subnets:
+This template builds on the work by Matt Mclimans which deploys the following into a new or existing VNET with 3 subnets:
 * 1 x VM-Series firewalls
     * 3 x Interfaces
         * management: `<fw_name>-nic0`